Table of Contents

 MaxDerivativeOrder

-The maxDerivativeOrder constructor parameter (default 2) controls how many powers of \(D\) are pre-computed at build time.
+The maxDerivativeOrder constructor parameter (default 2) controls the largest per-dimension derivative order accepted by the evaluation APIs.
+Dense interpolants compute the \(k\)-th derivative by applying \(D\) repeatedly.
 If you need third-order derivatives, set it to 3:

 var cheb = new ChebyshevApproximation(